ericcornelissen/js-regex-security-scanner/SECURITY.md

 ## Reporting a Vulnerability

-The maintainers of the _JavaScript Regex Security Scanner_ take security bugs very seriously.
+The maintainers of this project take security bugs very seriously.
 We appreciate your efforts to responsibly disclose your findings.
-Due to the non-funded open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.
+Due to the non-funded and open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

 To report a security issue in a supported version of the project, send an email to [security@ericcornelissen.dev] and include the terms "SECURITY" and